MarcBlattmann/Who-Wants-to-Be-a-Millionaire/README.md

 # 🎉 Who Wants to Be a Millionaire - Java Edition 🎉

-An exciting quiz game based on the original rules of "Who Wants to Be a Millionaire". 🏆 Test your knowledge, use your lifelines, and win up to **1 million euros**! 💸
+An exciting quiz game based on the original rules of "Who Wants to Be a Millionaire". 🏆 Test your knowledge, use your lifelines, and win up to **1 million**! 💸

 ---